 - Or you can go to the Bond Touch app’s Menu, tap My Bond Touch and read the connection status (it should read: “Connected”).

-If you’re having connection problems, check this article.
 If that doesn’t help, let us know by going to the app settings, and hitting “Report a problem.”
 We’ll give you a hand!